Round the World trip

 Polynésie française | Pōrīnetia Farāni

-Leaving New Zealand and its sheep behind (seriously, I thought it was a cliche but we saw hundreds upon hundreds on the fields alongside the roads we drove through) we continued our eastward journey across Oceania, courtesy of Air New Zealand.
-My inner geek had been looking forward to the on board safety video, even more after our recent tour of the Hobbiton movie set that Simon had so much enjoyed.
+Leaving New Zealand and its sheep behind (I thought it was a bit of a cliché but we did see hundreds upon hundreds of them) we continued our eastward journey across Oceania.
+My inner geek had been looking forward to the Air New Zealand on-board safety video, even more after our recent tour of the Hobbiton film set that Simon had enjoyed so much.

 source: Air New Zealand channel, YouTube.